 Update (7 March): Bridgetown has reached their 1.0.0 release!

-by Evan You
+First released in 2020 by Evan You

 Vite takes a different approach.
 It assumes you’re using a modern browser during development, allowing it to leverage native ES modules rather than bundling.
 The result is seeing updates in the browser in a fraction of the time you would using Webpack.
 And you can still run a bundled build for production.